k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 ## 3. Acceptance Criteria

 1. Player actions are correctly logged and assigned significance scores.
-2. NPCs and Owners only trigger LLM interactions when their configurable significance threshold is met by relevant player actions.
+2. NPCs and Owners only trigger LLM interactions when their configurable significance threshold is met by relevant player character actions.
-3. When an LLM interaction is triggered, the LLM receives a batch of all relevant player actions that accumulated since its last reaction.
+3. When an LLM interaction is triggered, the LLM receives a batch of all relevant player character actions that accumulated since its last reaction.
-4. NPCs and Owners react dynamically and contextually to these batched player actions (e.g., an NPC in a room reacts to a player `say` command, an Owner reacts to a `pray` command or a significant action in its monitored domain).
+4. NPCs and Owners react dynamically and contextually to these batched player character actions (e.g., an NPC in a room reacts to a player character `say` command, an Owner reacts to a `pray` command or a significant action in its monitored domain).
-5. All AI-generated narrative is correctly formatted and displayed to the player via the server-side presentation layer.
+5. All AI-generated narrative is correctly formatted and displayed to the player character via the server-side presentation layer.
-6. The system demonstrates efficient LLM usage, avoiding unnecessary API calls for trivial player actions, and the Action Significance Monitor effectively filters and batches events.
+6. The system demonstrates efficient LLM usage, avoiding unnecessary API calls for trivial player character actions, and the Action Significance Monitor effectively filters and batches events.

 ## 4. Test Data Requirements